-I compiled this guide in 2016 but I update it regularly as Oxford welcomes new speciality coffee shops and bids farewell to some of those featured in my original post.
+I compiled this guide in 2016 but I update it regularly as Oxford welcomes new specialty coffee shops and bids farewell to some of those featured in my original post.
 Last updated: September 2023.

 When I was at school, it was hard to find good coffee in the city but it didn't matter to me because I used to hate coffee.
 (Yes, I'm sorry.)
 It was only when I started working long weekend shifts at a popular Oxford sandwich shop and had full access to the espresso machine that I started to drink the stuff — first out of necessity and then because I liked it.
 This was back at the turn of the millennium — some years before the third wave rolled into the city (Oxford is quite far inland) — and although latte art wasn't part of my training, I could make a mean cappuccino at the perfect weight and temperature.
 To my shame, as recently as 2002, I had to apologise to a customer for not knowing what a macchiato was (eek!).
 However, I soon achieved the status of coffee lover and never looked back.

 Starting with the arrival of The Missing Bean in 2009, Oxford has also been on a coffee journey ever since.
-Here are my recommendations for speciality coffee shops to visit (my very favourites have purple icons in the map and asterisks in the list below):
+Here are my recommendations for specialty coffee shops to visit (my very favourites have purple icons in the map and asterisks in the list below):

 City centre